shahaash28/Python-Basic-Projects/README.md

 # Python-Basic-Projects
-Some of the python basic projects
+Some of the python basic projects.